Documentation on MQL5: IsProperSubsetOf / Standard Library

 IsProperSubsetOf

-Determines whether the current set is a proper subset of the specified collection or array.
+Determines whether the current sorted set is a proper subset of the specified collection or array.

 A version for working with the collection that implements the ICollection<T> interface.